 Another complicating factor is that many recurring events change location each time they take place – so an analyst may have unearthed a key demand spike on your route, but next time it’ll be on a colleague’s route.
 This means one team might be updating the inventory management and fare class plans for additional demand that never materializes, while someone else on your team is about to miss the demand spike in its new location.
 There are more than 5,000 major-impact recurring events each month worldwide.

 Getting full event visibility for your routes

 Full event visibility for airlines enables teams to understand demand anomalies before they occur, so your team can make changes before it’s too late.

 Finding and making sense of all relevant events for your demand is hard.
 Trust us, our experience of this pain firsthand inspired us to build PredictHQ.
 And we track more than 20 million events worldwide, and rank them all so you can find the most important ones for your team.

 Here at PredictHQ, we’re passionate about enabling our customers to move away from making multi-million dollar decisions based on tedious googling and filling in spreadsheets.
 On average, it takes around 15 minutes to find and log an event, and those are precious minutes you could be spending steering flights.

 We exist to turn your months of searching into minutes.
-Our API allows users to summon thousands of events for your routes within seconds and is used by leading airlines and aviation technology providers.
+Our demand intelligence API allows users to summon thousands of events for your routes within seconds and is used by leading airlines and aviation technology providers.
 Layering in our proprietary patent-pending ranks, airlines now have a way to filter and sort these events to ensure the see the most relevant events for them.

 Very shortly, we will be launching Aviation Rank™, a unique ranking technology built specifically for the aviation industry.
-Sign up here to be among the first to know.